 - Oil your hands to prevent sticking.

-- Combine all ingredients into a bowl.
+- In a medium size bowl combine all ingredients.
 Mix well with hands until the mixture has the texture of clay.

 - Form little balls (the size of half a golf ball).